crescentflare/UniLayout/README.md

 [![Version](https://img.shields.io/cocoapods/v/UniLayout.svg?style=flat)](http://cocoapods.org/pods/UniLayout)
 [![Version](https://img.shields.io/bintray/v/crescentflare/maven/UniLayoutLib.svg?style=flat)](https://bintray.com/crescentflare/maven/UniLayoutLib)

-A uniform layout system for both iOS and Android.
-Based on the layout container system from Android (like LinearLayout and FrameLayout)
+UniLayout is a project to make multi-platform development easier for iOS and Android regarding layouts.
+The goal is to have a uniform layout system to port the flexibility of Android layouts to iOS while adding more features to Android.
+Based on the layout container system from Android (like LinearLayout and FrameLayout).

 ### Features

 * Ports the Android layout capabilities to iOS, including Linear Layout, Frame Layout and Scroll View
 * For iOS, the scroll view automatically updates its content size
-* Adds additional capabilities like minimum and maximum sizes
+* Adds additional capabilities like minimum and maximum sizes and more flexibility in alignment (through gravity)

 ### iOS integration guide